-38. The SFC shall ensure that a strategic plan, agreed with the Scottish Ministers, is in place and published on the SFC website.
+- 38. The SFC shall ensure that a strategic plan, agreed with the Scottish Ministers, is in place and published on the SFC website.
 The SFC shall agree with the SG the issues to be addressed in the plan and the timetable for its preparation and review.
-The final plan shall reflect the SFC's strategic aims and objectives as agreed by the Scottish Ministers, indicative budgets and any priorities set by the Scottish Ministers.
-It shall demonstrate how the SFC contributes to the achievement of the SG's primary purpose of increasing sustainable inclusive economic growth, the Strategic Plan of the

-Strategic Board for Enterprise and Skills2, and alignment with the SG's NPF.
-The outline Strategic Plan can be accessed here.

-- 39. The strategic plan for the SFC shall normally include: - the purpose and principal aims of the SFC; - an analysis of the environment in which the SFC operates; - key objectives and associated key performance targets for the period of the plan, the strategy for achieving those objectives and how these will contribute towards the achievement of the SG's primary purpose and alignment with the NPF; - indicators against which performance can be judged; - details of planned efficiencies, describing how the SFC proposes to achieve better value for money, including through collaboration and shared services; and - other matters as agreed between the SG and the SFC.

-40. The strategic plan should inform the development of a separate operational plan for each financial year.
+The final plan shall reflect the SFC's strategic aims and objectives as agreed by the Scottish Ministers, and any priorities set by the Scottish Ministers.
+It shall demonstrate how the SFC contributes to the achievement of the SG's primary purpose of increasing sustainable inclusive economic growth and alignment with the SG's NPF and NSET. - 39.
+The strategic plan for the SFC shall normally include: - the purpose and principal aims of the SFC; - an analysis of the environment in which the SFC operates; - key objectives and associated key performance targets for the period of the plan, the strategy for achieving those objectives and how these will contribute towards the achievement of the SG's primary purpose and alignment with the NPF; - indicators against which performance can be judged; - details of planned efficiencies, describing how the SFC proposes to achieve better value for money, including through collaboration and shared services; and - other matters as agreed between the SG and the SFC. - 40.
+The strategic plan should inform the development of a separate operational plan for each financial year.
 The operational plan should include key targets and milestones for the year immediately ahead, aligned to the NPF, and be linked to budgeting information so that, where possible, resources allocated to achieve specific objectives can be identified.
 A copy of the SFC's operational plan should be provided to the Sponsor Team prior to the start of the relevant financial year.